 Another very specific advantage of purchasing coverage inside SHOP is the small-business tax credit.
 Although small business plans are available outside of the SHOP marketplace (except in Vermont and DC, where there’s no off-exchange market), the Small Business Healthcare Tax Credit is only available through SHOP.
 If your business has fewer than 25 full-time equivalent employees and they have an average salary of less than $50,000/year, you could be eligible for tax credits that pay up to 50 percent of premiums for up to two consecutive years.

 To determine whether you qualify for the small-business tax credit – and how much you might save with it – see Small Business Majority’s tax credit calculator.

 If you’re an employer on the cusp of having 50 full-time employees (FTEs) you have a solid incentive to enroll in coverage through the SHOP marketplace as soon as possible.
 That’s because once you participate in SHOP the first time, you don’t have to re-qualify in subsequent years unless you move to another state or stop offering coverage to all full-time employees.
 This is a significant advantage for small businesses.
 Why?

 Here’s an example: Let’s say your business is at 45 FTE for 2016.
 You can get a SHOP plan this year and still be able to provide those SHOP plans in 2017 even if your business grows and surpasses 50 FTEs (and at that point will also be subject to the employer shared responsibility requirement, which means you’d be required to offer coverage).
 This will allow your employees continued access to the employee choice component going forward.

-These unprecedented advantages truly make the Affordable Care Act a game changer when it comes to making small businesses more competitive with their large-business counterparts.
+These unprecedented advantages truly make Obamacare a game changer when it comes to making small businesses more competitive with their large-business counterparts.
 It’s therefore important for small-business owners to familiarize themselves with their new options and make the best choices based on their individual circumstances.